vesoft-inc/nebula-python/README.md

     |
     |-- common                        // the common data types
     |
-    |-- graph                         // date types and client interfaces interact with graphd
+    |-- graph                         // data types and client interfaces to interact with graphd
     |
-    |-- meta                          // date types and client interfaces interact with metad
+    |-- meta                          // data types and client interfaces to interact with metad
     |
-    |-- raftex                        // date types and client interfaces interact with raftex
+    |-- raftex                        // data types and client interfaces to interact with raftex
     |
-    |-- storage                       // date types and client interfaces interact with storaged
+    |-- storage                       // data types and client interfaces to interact with storaged
     |
     |__ thrift                        // the socket implementation code
     |